otrv4/otrv4/otrv4.md

 ephemeral key).
 This allows a participant to generate irrefutable cryptographic proof of a conversation with the aid of an interactive third party.

+Although both DAKEs (interactive and non-interactive) provide offline deniability, take into account that there may be a loss of deniability if an interactive DAKE is followed by a non-interactive one.

 Once a conversation has been established with the DAKE, all data messages transmitted in it are confidential and retain their integrity.
 After a MAC key is used by a party to validate a received message, it is added to a list.